-At any time, holders may convert the October Debentures into shares of common stock at a fixed conversion price of \$0.84, subject to adjustment in the event the Company issues common stock (or securities convertible into or exercisable for common stock) at a price below the conversion price as such price may be in effect at various times (the "Conversion Price").
-As of September 30, 2008, no adjustment has been made to the fixed conversion price.
-On January 31, 2008, \$100,000 of the principal balance of the October Debentures was converted by an investor.
+At any time, holders may convert the October 2007 Debentures into shares of common stock at a fixed conversion price of \$0.84, subject to adjustment in the event the Company issues common stock (or securities convertible into or exercisable for common stock) at a price below the conversion price as such price may be in effect at various times (the "Conversion Price").
+As of December 31, 2008, no adjustment has been made to the fixed conversion price.
+On January 31, 2008, \$100,000 of the principal balance of the October 2007 Debentures was converted by an investor.
 Using the conversion rate of \$0.84 per share per the terms of the Convertible Debenture Agreement, 119,047 shares of registered common stock were issued to the investor.

 Quarterly interest payments for these convertible debentures are payable in cash and commenced on January 1, 2008.
 The Company may elect to make interest payments in shares of common stock provided, generally, that it is not in default under the Debentures and it has met certain equity conditions prior to the due date of the interest payments.
-If the Company elects to make interest payments in common stock, the conversion rate will be the lesser of (a) the Conversion Price (as defined below), or (b) 85% of the lesser of (i) the average of the volume weighted average price for the ten consecutive trading days ending immediately prior to the applicable date an interest payment is due or (ii) the average of such price for the ten consecutive trading days ending immediately prior to the date the applicable shares are issued and delivered if such delivery is after the interest payment date.
-As of September 30, 2008 and March 31, 2008, the Company had zero and \$5,446, respectively, of accrued interest on the October Debentures included in the accompanying consolidated balance sheets and recorded a total of \$147,313 in interest expense related to the face rate of interest in the accompanying consolidated statement of operations for the six month period ended September 30, 2008.
+If the Company elects to make interest payments in common stock, the conversion rate will be the lesser of (a) the Conversion Price (as defined above), or (b) 85% of the lesser of (i) the average of the volume weighted average price for the ten consecutive trading days ending immediately prior to the applicable date an interest payment is due or (ii) the average of such price for the ten consecutive trading days ending immediately prior to the date the applicable shares are issued and delivered if such delivery is after the interest payment date.
+As of December 31, 2008 and March 31, 2008, the Company had zero and \$5,446, respectively, of accrued interest on the October 2007 Debentures included in the accompanying consolidated balance sheets and recorded a total of \$147,313 and \$94,154, respectively, in interest expense related to the face rate of interest in the accompanying consolidated statements of operations for the nine month periods ended December 31, 2008 and 2007.
+Interest expense for the nine months ended December 31, 2008 has been adjusted for the effects of the August Amendment to the October 2007 Debentures which is discussed below.

-The October Debentures rank senior to all of the Company's current and future indebtedness and are secured by substantially all of the Company's assets.
+The October 2007 Debentures rank senior to all of the Company's current and future indebtedness and are secured by substantially all of the Company's assets.

-In connection with the financing transaction, the Company issued to the investors five-year warrants to purchase 5,604,411 shares of common stock at \$0.92 per share and two-year warrants to purchase 1,401,103 shares of common stock at \$1.60 per share (collectively, the "October Warrants").
-Valuation of the October Warrants as calculated using the Black Scholes option pricing model equaled \$7,838,791 on the date of grant.
+In connection with the financing transaction, the Company issued to the investors five-year warrants to purchase 5,604,411 shares of common stock at \$0.92 per share and two-year warrants to purchase 1,401,103 shares of common stock at \$0.90 per share and 1,401,103 shares of common stock at \$1.60 per share (collectively, the "October 2007 Warrants").
+Valuation of the October 2007 Warrants as calculated using the Black Scholes option pricing model equaled \$7,838,791 on the date of grant.